-Working Relationship with Local, State, and Federal Law Enforcement Agencies
+Working Relationship with Local, State, and Federal Law Enforcement Agencies organizations, on and off campus.

-The Office of Public Safety relies on its close working relationships with local law enforcement agencies to receive information about incidents involving Wesleyan University students and recognized student organizations, on and off campus.
 In coordination with local law enforcement agencies, the Office of Public Safety will actively investigate certain crimes occurring on or near campus.
 If the Office of Public Safety learns of criminal activity involving students or student organizations, it will coordinate with the appropriate external law enforcement agency to forward information about the situation to the Office of Student Affairs, as appropriate.
 To enhance communications between the Middletown Police Department, and Public Safety, Wesleyan Officers are equipped with radios to monitor police activities.
+To insure clarity in communication, Public Safety and the Middletown Police Department are entering into a Memorandum of Understanding detailing how information will be shared and how response to reported incidents will be coordinated.